-Faye Johnson, the Field Experience Coordinator, assigns each experience as quickly as possible.
+The Clinical Experience Coordinator assigns each experience as quickly as possible.
 Candidates should complete an E-Placement form at the time of course registration to activate the search for their placement.

 See your advising guide to determine the courses requiring field experiences that can be taken before admission to the Teacher Preparation Program (TPP) and courses that require TPP admission prior to registration.